datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:f9207929f3
-## More than one ways to access variables
+## More than one way to access variables

 An important lesson you should learn early is that there are multiple ways of doing things in R. For example, to generate the first five integeers we note that `1:5`, and `seq(1,5)` return the same result.